ianozsvald/learning_text_transformer/README.md

     * can we specify types in the final version? e.g. transform to an int?
     * may be want to represent tokenised items as nodes so e.g. order could be messed with?
     * prioritise Transforms so most likely to be useful are tried early
+    * only build RemoveWords transformer if words aren't in destination string! else operation is redundant for that example

 Possibly useful libraries: